ssmlee04/blog/_posts/2017-08-02-elixir-basics.md

 Tables are divided into four different types, set, ordered_set, bag and duplicate_bag.
 A set or ordered_set table can only have one object associated with each key.
 A bag or duplicate_bag can have many objects associated with each key.

 The number of tables stored at one Erlang node is limited.
 The current default limit is approximately 1400 tables.

+### Mnesia

 ### Processes:

 An elixir process is not like a unix process.

-Processes are isolated from each other, run concurrent to one another and communicate via message passing Processes in Elixir are extremely lightweight in terms of memory and CPU (unlike threads in many other programming languages).
+Processes are isolated from each other, run concurrent to one another and communicate via message passing.
+Processes in Elixir are extremely lightweight in terms of memory and CPU (unlike threads in many other programming languages).
 Because of this, it is not uncommon to have tens or even hundreds of thousands of processes running simultaneously.

 In fact, the Erlang VM supports up to 134 million (!) processes.

 ### Dialyzer:

 ### Misc: